farzonak0587/sep10-freedom-project/blog/entry01.md

 The websites that really got me interested were [Future of Neurology & Technology](https://www.neurology.org/doi/10.1212/WNL.0000000000012413) and [Neurologists and Technology](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5765950/) They were the ones that drew my interest with their explanations of how technology has benefited patients and neurologists alike and how it might be used to enhance neurology teaching.

 ## Engineering Design Process
+This project has only recently begun, and my entire class and I haven't really gotten into it yet.
+The engineering design process is still in its first phases.
+At this point, all we have done is choose the subject of our interest and conduct some basic research on it.
+It is likely that at this point we will begin the actual research for our project.
+We have begun exploring into the various categories of technology related to the issue we selected.
 [Next](entry02.md)

 [Home](../README.md)